BirdhouseHQ/qjson/README.md

 - In my experience, the Rails render pipeline is unacceptably slow
-- Locating JSON serializers in their own directory is a little silly, serializers are views, just not immediately to humans, so they belong in the `app/views` directory.
+- Locating JSON serializers in their own directory is a little silly, serializers are views (html isn't really human-visible either!), so they belong in the `app/views` directory.
 - Changing code in `development` mode should render the most recent file
 - ENV=`production` should cache all methods for rendering JSON
 - Ruby/rails hash manipulation functions are rich and well-understood way of